m-rivera/m-rivera.github.io/research.md

     previously designed method called ONIOM (Our own N-layered Integrated Molecular Orbital and Molecular mechanics).
-The full name is somewhat cryptic, but the acronym is meant to conjure the image of an onion, with layers modeled with different levels of theory (excited state, ground state, or even non-quantum methods).
+The full name is somewhat cryptic, but the acronym is meant to conjure the image of an onion, with layers modelled with different levels of theory (excited state, ground state, or even non-quantum methods).
 In this case, we care about using quantum methods for both layers of our onion, thus the method is said to be an ONIOM QM:QM' method where QM stands for Quantum Mechanics, and the